N35T/PrivateCA/README.md

 ## Creating your CA

 Before issuing your first certificates, you need to create your CA.
-You need to build and install the PrivateCA client on the .
+You need to build and install the PrivateCA client on the device where the CA will be running.

 Now run `privateca`, choose `Create your own Certification Authority` and follow the dialog.
 > **Note**: The inputs should match your `appsettings.json`